 What price do we pay by charging youths as adults?

 Sometimes young people do terrible things.
 Things that have lasting consequences.
 Things that require a swift response.
 Like two Wisconsin girls who were 12 when they were arrested on suspicion of stabbing a classmate 19 times.
 Though a decision about charging these young people as adults has yet to be made, in the state of Wisconsin, a child as young as 10 can be tried as an adult.
-Acts like these are terrible and heartbreaking and it leaves lawmakers, court personnel and the general public feeling like they have to take action.
+Acts like these are terrible and heartbreaking and it leaves lawmakers, court personnel, and the general public feeling like they have to take action.
 Is charging juvenile offenders as adults really the best answer?

 The costs of charging juvenile offenders as adults

-Additionally, juveniles who witness violence during incarceration, which is more likely in adult facilities, are less likely to be deterred from future crime.
+Additionally, juveniles who witness violence during incarceration, which is more likely in adult facilities, are less likely to be deterred from future crimes.
 And what about the long-term consequences?
 The news doesn’t get any better.

 So, why do we do it?
-Why do we charge kids as adults if we have evidence that it doesn’t protect society, that on the contrary it has serious negative consequences?
+Why do we charge kids as adults if we have evidence that it doesn’t protect society, that on the contrary, it has serious negative consequences?
 I have a few good guesses.
 I think we do it because not enough of us understand the perils.
 Judges run on the platform that they will be “tough on crime,” and popular opinion often dictates, in some states more than others, that the way to “get tough” is to fill up our jails.
 I also think it happens sometimes because we lack resources or because we don’t have an understanding of why the things we have tried haven’t helped these youth.
 Lastly, I think we go for it because we don’t spend enough time talking about the alternatives to charging youth as adults.

 Evidence-based treatments (EBTs) for young offenders give us options.
 Most provide great long-term cost savings.
 In my years working with Multisystemic Therapy (MST), I have seen how effective it is, and there are many randomized and independent trials that back this up.
 Still, MST is not the only EBT.
 To find others, check out Blueprints for Healthy Youth Development, an organization that operates independently of any treatment model, and provides a registry and ranking of evidence-based youth programs.
 Only MST and Life Skills Training (LST) received its top Model Plus rating.